Your annual membership statement: it’s almost time

 - Structured activity involving training courses, seminars and workshops, being coached or mentored and project work.

 The requirements of CIPFA's CPD scheme

-As a reminder, a CIPFA CPD year is any 12-month period, eg January to December, April to March or September to August.
-Lifelong learning is a continuous process throughout a professional’s career.
+As a reminder, a CIPFA CPD year is any 12-month period, whether that's January to December, April to March or September to August.
+Lifelong learning is a continuous process throughout a professional's career.
 You can choose the annual cycle that suits you and your employer.
-The Institute recognises that some learning activities span one or more years – for example, studying for an advanced or part-time degree.
+The Institute recognises that some learning activities span one or more years, such as studying for an advanced or part-time degree.
 For each CPD year, members are required to maintain:

 - a learning and development plan

 - a learning and development record

 Your learning and development record should contain details on the type of activity you undertake, the date you undertake it, the number of hours spent on the activity, a reflective statement from you on what you have gained from it, and lastly, your evidence of participation.
 You should make a plan for your CPD in advance, and this is often done as part of an appraisal process.